Aetopia/Bedrock.Injector/README.md

 - The second thing to tackle is somehow detect that the game is fully initialized to a desired extent:

+    - Keeping track of a process' module count isn't a reliable way to determine the initialization state because:

+        - A process' module count is an arbitrary metric to begin with & isn't consistent.

+        - The module count doesn't represent the process' initialzation state logically.

     - When the game starts, it creates the following file `resource_init_lock`:

         ```